janscience/Teensy_Amp/R2.0/README.md

 ## 3.3V

-- Power supply down to 3.3V!? not really, the AD8224 does not support this.
+- Power supply down to 3.3V!
+The AD8224 supports this.

+- No USB input needed.
+The Teensy provides up to 250mA on the 3.3V pin.
+This enough for powering 35 amplifiers!

-- The amplifier should generate 3.3V in addition to 1.6V, both for running the Amplifier and the Teensy.
+- The amplifier should simply generate 1.6V, given the 3.3 V input from the Teensy.

 ## Filter and gain settings